Lurchicus/asmRPSLS/README.md

 rewrote the debug toggle code (it was pretty bad before).
 - 06/25/2024 DWR Added a CHANGES.md file and cleaned up the formattin in the README.md file.
 Also added an in progress note above.
+- 07/09/2024 DWR Adding a random number procedure to get a number from 1 to 5 (in progress).